PinCatS/huawei-interview-tasks/README.md

 2. Go to the root directory of the project.
 3. Run the command `docker build --no-cache -t pincats/huawei:v1.0.0 .`.
 The command will build the image based on the Dockerfile instructions and tagged as `pincats/huawei:v1.0.0`.
 4. Run the command `docker run -d --name huawei pincats/huawei:v1.0.0`.
 The command will create and start the `huawei` container based on `pincats/huawei:v1.0.0` image. `-d` key tells to detach your terminal from the container process.
 5. Run the command `docker exec -it huawei bash`.
-The command will logon to huawei container and start bash terminal.
+The command will logon to `huawei` container and start bash terminal.
 6. Now you should be in the Ubuntu OS bash terminal in the `huawei` directory at the root of the project.
 The project was already built there.
 See the details below which are similar to both approaches.

 ### Run the project on the PC
 1. Clone the project to your PC.
 2. Go to the root directory of the project.
-3. Run make to get the executables.
+3. Run `make` to get the executables.
-4. See the details below which are similar to both approaches.
+4. See details below which are similar to both approaches.

 ### Common instructions to the approaches above
-1. At that stage you should be in the root directory of the projects and it was successfully built.
+1. At that stage you should be in the root directory of the project and it was successfully built.
 2. There should be `bin` folder with the problems executables:
 * `text1` - text1 problem (addition of two big numbers)
 * `text2` - text2 problem (Great Number)